 Vectra® is the only validated multi-biomarker blood test to measure rheumatoid arthritis (RA) disease activity.
 It is validated for use in adults diagnosed with RA and has been studied in more than 1,700 patients from multiple cohorts1.
 Vectra integrates 12 key protein biomarkers into a single, objective score between 1 and 100 to classify RA disease activity.
 The test is performed by Myriad RBM’s sister company, Crescendo Bioscience, in their CLIA certified laboratory.

-How is Vectra DA different from other lab tests?
+How is Vectra different from other lab tests?

-How Can Vectra DA Help Support Clinical Drug Development for RA?
+How Can Vectra Help Support Clinical Drug Development for RA?